 - NEW: Emogrifier will grab existing inline style attributes and will grab <style> blocks from your HTML but it will not grab CSS files referenced in <link> elements (the problem email clients are going to ignore these tags anyway, so why leave them in your HTML?).

-- Even with styles inline, certain CSS properties are ignored by certain email clients.
+- Even with CSS inline styles, certain CSS properties are ignored by certain email clients.
 For more information, review documentation here.

 - All CSS attributes that apply to a node will be applied, even if they are redundant.
 For example, if you define a font attribute and a font-size attribute, both attributes will be applied to that node (in other words, the more specific attribute will not be combined into the more general attribute).